 The Organization's costs of providing its various services have been classified on a functional basis in the consolidated statement of activities.
-Accordingly, certain costs have been allocated among operations; selling, general and administrative; and fundraising functions.
+Accordingly, certain costs have been allocated among operations; administrative; and fundraising functions.
 Expenses are charged directly to these functional areas where possible.
-Expenses which are not directly identifiable to a functional area are allocated based on people count directly related to the expense.
+Expenses which are not directly identifiable to a functional area are allocated based on head count that directly relates to the expense.